BigAnteater/KVM-GPU-Passthrough/README.md

-4) Then just follow the instructions in script!
+4) Then just follow the instructions in script.

 ### Configuring Libvirt